Jo Johnson: Minister in Boris Johnson's Cabinet

 On 24 July 2019, it was announced that Jo Johnson was appointed Minister of State for Universities, Science, Research and Innovation – this position would mean he would be attending the meetings of the cabinet.
 He was appointed to the privy council the next day.
 On 5 September, Johnson resigned as a Minister and announced he would stand down as MP, describing his position as "torn between family and national interest".
 He stood down at the next general election rather than resigning.
 A Downing Street spokesman said: "The prime minister would like to thank Jo Johnson for his service...
 The constituents of Orpington could not have asked for a better representative."

 House of Lords

 On 31 July 2020, the announcement was made of Johnson's elevation to the House of Lords as part of the 2019 Dissolution Honours.
-It was his older brother Boris Johnson that established his peerage.
-He was created Baron Johnson of Marylebone, of Marylebone in the City of Westminster, on 12 October.
+It was his elder brother Boris Johnson who established his peerage.
+He was created Baron Johnson of Marylebone, of Marylebone in the City of Westminster, on 29 October.
 He delivered his maiden speech on the afternoon of Thursday 4 March 2021.